Top 12 Immune Support Strategies to Thrive in Life

 For optimal immune support and health benefits, I recommend an infrared sauna blanket by HigherDOSE as a great affordable option with safe, deep penetrating, detoxifying, and immune-supporting benefits (29, 30, 31, 32).

 This is also low EMF and is designed by expert Sauna maker Dr Raleigh Duncan.
-Your head stays out of this which most people find really comfortable and their heat tolerance increases so they are able to stay in longer and get more benefits from the sauna therapy.
+Your head stays out of this which most people find really comfortable and their heat tolerance increases so they can stay in longer and get more benefits from the sauna therapy.

-The sauna blanket has a double sided zipper for easy in and out and has non-toxic vegan leather for extra comfort and uses tourmaline, clay and charcoal.
+The sauna blanket has a double-sided zipper for easy in and out has non-toxic vegan leather for extra comfort and uses tourmaline, clay, and charcoal.
 The tourmaline and clay layers generate negative ions to help buffer oxidative stress, the charcoal layer binds to pollutants and the clay layer emits negative ions.
 You have easy control access with a controller to turn it on and off.
 Use the coupon code DRJOCKERS15 to save 15% off on HigherDOSE products including the Sauna Blanket.

 sauna, Detoxify Your Body with InfraRed Sauna